lakeplacid/cloudnative/dev_cli.md

 The `build-cmd-debug` configuration element is used to build the application for all use except for `run`.
 You build your application for debugging by specifying the command line option `--debug`.
 The `build-cmd-run` configuration element is used when building the application for use with the `run` command.

+In order to build with multiple containers, either your project should contain a [Compose](https://docs.docker.com/compose/overview/) file, specified in the `cli-config.yml`, or you can use the `dockerfile-tools` command parameter to provide one.
+See the [Compose File](#compose-file) section in the Appendix for more information.

 Run the following command in your current project directory to build your application:

 ```